ansilove/ansilove/README.md

 # Packages

-Packages are available for the following operating systems:
+Ansilove packages are available for:

 - [OpenBSD][3]
 - [NetBSD][4]